sonocotta/esp32-audio-dock/README.md

 #### OLED models

-Most of the 64x128 pixel OLED screen models that are very common among hobbyists will use compatible 30-pin ribbon connector with 0.5mm pin spacing, and they are really easy to find.
+Most of the 64x128 pixel OLED screen models that are very common among hobbyists will use a compatible 30-pin ribbon connector with 0.5mm pin spacing, and they are really easy to find.

 |  Model | Image |
 |---|---|